VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

 the remaining 3 `vmstorage` nodes could provide the `-replicationFactor=3` for newly ingested data.

 When the replication is enabled, `-replicationFactor=N` and `-dedup.minScrapeInterval=1ms` command-line flag must be passed to `vmselect` nodes.
 The `-replicationFactor=N` improves query performance when a part of vmstorage nodes respond slowly and/or temporarily unavailable.
+Sometimes `-replicationFactor` at `vmselect` nodes shouldn't be set.
+See [this issues](https://github.com/VictoriaMetrics/VictoriaMetrics/issues/1207) for details.
 The `-dedup.minScrapeInterval=1ms` de-duplicates replicated data during queries.
 It is OK if `-dedup.minScrapeInterval` exceeds 1ms when [deduplication](https://victoriametrics.github.io/Single-server-VictoriaMetrics.html#deduplication) is used additionally to replication.